msu-eele-465/final-project-bweiz/docs/planning/proposal.md

 ### Argument for Desired Prescaler

-	Shooting for 95% because I have 3 inputs and 3 outputs, I'm using a new piece of hardware (the rotary encoder), and the software calculation using a Black-Scholes model is new and possibly difficult as I understand it now.
+	Shooting for 95% because I have 3 inputs and 3 outputs, I'm using a new piece of hardware (the rotary encoder), and the software calculation using a Black-Scholes model is new and possibly difficult as I understand it nowg.
 There will need to be approximations for a normal distribution.
 This is a real world application of the MSP430, as trading desks use (much more complex than this) versions of this to make decisions.